jtrussell/svn-npm-crutch/README.md

 Installing this module **will** make changes to your project's package.json file.

+Installing this module via `npm install` will add an install hook to your project's package.json.
+Once this hook is added anytime your run `npm install` for your project svn-npm-crutch looks through your package.json file for an `svnDependencies` block where you can list your subversion stored node modules.

 ## Getting Started (not yet on npm)
 Add a reference to this repo in your project's package.json file